ieiei/ianvei/rust-for-rustaceans/5 PROJECT STRUCTURE.md

 Perhaps the most important feature of workspaces is that you can interact with all of the workspace’s members by invoking cargo in the root of the workspace.
 Want to check that they all compile? cargo check will check them all.
 Want to run all your tests? cargo test will test them all.
 It’s not quite as convenient as having everything in one crate, so don’t go splitting everything into minuscule crates, but it’s a pretty good approximation.

-*Cargo commands will generally do the “right thing” in a workspace.
+**N O T E** *Cargo commands will generally do the “right thing” in a workspace.
 If you ever need to disambiguate, such as if two workspace crates both have a binary by the same name, use the* *-p* *flag (for package).
 If you are in the subdirectory for a particular workspace crate, you can pass* *--workspace* *to perform the command for the entire workspace instead.*

 Once you have a workspace-level *Cargo.toml* with the array of workspace members, you can set your crates to depend on one another using path dependencies, as shown in Listing 5-5.